 Yeah.

-But now uh there was a Senate version in the last conference, and I didn't know until this afternoon, we don't have a Senate bill uh of this, and I can't I I bet they would come close to a hundred votes if uh McConnell would bring it to the floor.
+But now, there was a Senate version in the last conference, and I didn't know until this afternoon we don't have a Senate bill of this.

-Well now, Paul, there are a lot of things that are no brainers that never get to the floor of the House or Senate for a vote.
+Well, now, Paul, there are a lot of things that are no-brainers that never get to the floor of the House or Senate for a vote.

 You know that.

-And let's face it, if you are a huge insurance company and you like the idea of being the monopoly left standing, then you'd probably be willing to to contribute a lot of money to help uh keep people in power that would keep that from the floor to make it law.
+And let's face it, if you are a huge insurance company and you like the idea of being the monopoly left standing, then you'd probably be willing to contribute a lot of money to help keep people in power that would keep that from the floor to make it law.

-And so what ends up happening is is you end up getting an insurance that basically is just one insurer.
+And so what ends up happening is you end up getting an insurance that basically is just one insurer.

 So all the rest of them go by the wayside.

-And then what happens the government takes it over from the single insurer that's left.
+The government takes it over from the single insurer that's left.

-There's room for everybody, and this is a liberating aspect for the insurance industry to come up with the new ideas, the nuances.
+And this is a liberating aspect for the insurance industry to come up with the new ideas, the nuances.

-That's why you want to get them closer to the consumers so that they can see what uh new ideas can be brought forward.
+That's why you want to get them closer to the consumers so that they can see what new ideas can be brought forward.

 It's not hurting people with maybe pre-existing conditions.